goya151/Puppetmaster-Vagrant/shared/modules/ntp/README.markdown

 ####`service_manage`

 Tells Puppet whether to manage the NTP service.
-Valid options: 'true' or 'false'.
-Default value: 'true'
+Valid options: true or false.
+Default value: true

 ####`service_name`

 Tells Puppet what NTP service to manage.
 Valid options: string.
 Default value: varies by operating system

+####`service_provider`

+Tells Puppet which service provider to use for NTP.
+Valid options: string.
+Default value: 'undef'

+####`step_tickers_file`

+Location of the step tickers file on the managed system.
+Default value: varies by operating system

+####`step_tickers_template`

+Location of the step tickers ERB template file.
+Default value: varies by operating system.
+Validation error will be thrown if this is specified as well as the `step_tickers_epp` param.

+####`step_tickers_epp`

+Location of the step tickers EPP template file.
+Default value: varies by operating system.
+Validation error will be thrown if this is specified as well as the `step_tickers_template` param.

 ####`stepout`

 Tells puppet to change stepout.
-Applies only if `tinker` value is 'true'.
+Applies only if `tinker` value is true.
 Valid options: unsigned shortint digit.
 Default value: undef.

+####`tos`

+Tells Puppet to enable tos options.
+Valid options: true of false.
+Default value: false

+####`tos_minclock`

+Specifies the minclock tos option.
+Valid options: numeric.
+Default value: 3

+####`tos_minsane`

+Specifies the minsane tos option.
+Valid options: numeric.
+Default value: 1

+####`tos_floor`

+Specifies the floor tos option.
+Valid options: numeric.
+Default value: 1

+####`tos_ceiling`

+Specifies the ceiling tos option.
+Valid options: numeric.
+Default value: 15

+####`tos_cohort`

+Specifies the cohort tos option.
+Valid options: '0' or '1'.
+Default value: 0

 ####`tinker`

 Tells Puppet to enable tinker options.
-Valid options: 'true' of 'false'.
-Default value: 'false'
+Valid options: true of false.
+Default value: false

 ####`udlc`

 Specifies whether to configure ntp to use the undisciplined local clock as a time source.
-Valid options: 'true' or 'false'.
-Default value: 'false'
+Valid options: true or false.
+Default value: false

 ####`udlc_stratum`